SyedBasha-DevOps/chefdash/README.txt

 sudo -i -u chefdash
 ```

-Set up knife according to the instructions_:
+If you already have a working knife configuration, just copy your `.chef` folder into the `chefdash` home folder (which is `/var/lib/chefdash`).
+Otherwise, set up knife according to Opscode's instructions_:

 ```shell
 knife configure --initial